-We are obligated to provide some non-personal information about your use of Apple Music to strategic partners associated with this service, such as the record labels, so that they can measure the performance of their creative work, meet royalty and accounting requirements, and improve their products and services.
+We are obligated to provide some non-personal information about your use of Apple Music, including Apple Music’s broadcast radio offerings, to strategic partners associated with this service, such as record labels, so that they can measure the performance of their creative work, meet royalty and accounting requirements, and improve their products and services.
 We also provide aggregated non-personal statistics about listening activity and user demographics, such as age and gender, to artists so that they may better understand their audiences.
 Additionally, we may make available certain personal information, like your phone carrier, to partners that work with Apple to provide our products and services, or that help Apple market to customers.

-iOS apps may request access to Apple Music and your Media Library.
-If you give such permission to an app, it can access information like your media library on device, whether you are an Apple Music subscriber, your music and video play activity, and your For You recommendations.
+iOS and iPadOS apps may request access to Apple Music and your cloud library.
+If you give such permission to an app, it can access information like your cloud library on device, whether you are an Apple Music subscriber, your music and video play activity, and your Listen Now recommendations.
 A permitted app can also modify data associated with your account, such as which songs are in your library and playlists.
-You can disable an app’s access on your iOS device in Settings > Privacy > Media & Apple Music.
-If you have removed the app or granted an app access using a version of iOS prior to iOS 11, you can disable its access in your iTunes account settings.
+You can disable an app’s access on your iOS or iPadOS device by going to Settings > Privacy > Media & Apple Music.
+If you have removed the app or granted an app access using a version of iOS prior to iOS 11 or iPadOS, you can disable its access in your Apple Music account settings.

-For more detailed information, including features and pricing, learn more about Apple Music at https://support.apple.com/kb/HT204930.
+For more detailed information, including features and pricing, see www.apple.com/apple-music.

 For information about the Apple Music web player & Privacy, see support.apple.com/kb/HT208364.